juristr/juristr.github.com/_drafts/ng2-getting-started-for-beginners.md

 ---
 layout: post_new
-title: "Angular 2, what it is about and why I should care"
+title: "Angular 2 - A Getting Started Guide for Beginners"
 lead: "A gentle introduction to a local Meetup group"
 postimg: "/blog/assets/imgs/learning-angular2-directives/cover.jpg"
 category: angular2